This is angrief — the unique version of anger that you may likely experiences at the depths of your grief.

 I have unwillingly found myself at my second grief rodeo, and while this go-around is even less enjoyable than the first, I am somewhat familiar with the terrain.
 If it plays out anything like how I’ve known my grief to be, then when my angrief lessens in intensity, it will be a sign that my grief is less raw.

 If you miss someone and you feel angrief, you are not alone.
 There’s no shame in your feelings.
 Even when you find yourself hoping that tragedy befalls another so that you're not alone in your pain.
 It is nearly impossible not to be furious when something terrible happens to someone you love.
-I see angrief as a manifestation of the unfairness of life.
+At its core, angrief may simply be a manifestation of the unfairness of life.
 And sometimes the best help for unfairness is to connect with others who know your pain.

 PS — as a fan of full disclosure, I will readily admit that I’ve been guilty of every faulty behavior listed in the cartoon above.
 I am far from perfect.
 But I am living and learning and hope to do better as I move forward.
 And I am so sorry to the folks who have wanted to yell a big F*CK YOU to me.